Vikash-Saw/Password-Generator/README.md

 # Password-Generator
 ## Random Password Generator using Python

-### Develop an advanced password generator with a graphical user interface (GUI) using Tkinter or PyQt.
+## Project discription - Develop an advanced password generator with a graphical user interface (GUI) using Tkinter or PyQt.
 Enhance it by including options for password complexity, adherence to security rules, and clipboard integration for easy copying.

 ### Key Concepts: